Vyral/matt-freda/_posts/2018-12-03-why-the-holidays-are-a-great-time-to-sell.md

 4. The supply of listings increases substantially after the holidays.

-5. The desire to own a home doesn’t stop when the holidays come.

-If you’d like to list your home right now, give us a call so we can talk about how to market your home this holiday season.
+5. The desire to own a home doesn’t stop when the holidays come.<br><br>If you’d like to list your home right now, give us a call so we can talk about how to market your home this holiday season.

 If you’re thinking of buying a home or you have any other questions about our market, feel free to reach out to us as well.
 We’d love to help you.